conradwt/zero-to-rest-using-ruby/README.md

 ## Software requirements

-- PostgreSQL 14.6 or newer
+- PostgreSQL 17.5 or newer

-- Rails 6.1.7 or newer
+- Rails 6.1.7.3 or newer

-- Ruby 3.1.2 or newer
+- Ruby 3.4.5 or newer

-Note: This tutorial was updated on macOS 12.6.
+Note: This tutorial was updated on macOS 26 (Tahoe).

 ## Communication